-Fig. 3.14: Recommended transducer mounting position
+Fig. 3.14:

 3.4 Undisturbed flow profile

 Some flow elements (e.g., elbows, valves, pumps, reducers) distort the flow profile in their vicinity.
 The axisymmetrical flow profile in the pipe needed for correct measurement is no longer given.
 A careful selection of the measuring point helps to reduce the impact of disturbances.